Crispy Aloo Pakora / Potato Fritters

-Aloo pakora – One of the most popular Indian snack that can be best enjoyed with a cup of warm tea.
-This recipe can provide you the satisfaction of yummiest food on earth throughout the year.
+Aloo pakora – One of the most popular Indian snacks that can be best enjoyed with a cup of warm tea.
+This recipe can provide you the satisfaction of the yummiest food on earth throughout the year.

 The ingredients required to prepare the batter are :

 - Besan also called gram flour

 - Haldi or turmeric powder